 During the four fully online weeks of the course, materials will be provided which can be completed flexibly by the student (approx. 25 hours per week engagement expected).

 This course is designed for graduates with a degree in a subject other than Biology, Chemistry or Physics who wish to train as secondary Science teachers.
 You must already hold an offer of a place on either a School Direct or PGCE course to be accepted on a SKE course.

 Trainees that continue and successfully complete either a PGCE or School Direct course which leads to a recommendation for Qualified Teacher Status (QTS) are ideally placed to pursue a career as a teacher in a secondary school or college.

 The SKE courses are taken ahead of ITT during which school or college experience is central to the course and short time will be spent in schools during the year.
 Students on the ITT year are formally observed by their subject mentor.

 Entry to our SKE courses is available to those who hold the offer of a place on a postgraduate initial teacher training course, and for whom the provider offering that place has made completion of a SKE course a condition of their offer.

 Fees and funding

-SKE courses are fully funded by the Department for Education and Home UK, and EU full-time students will receive a tax free bursary of up to £200 per week for the duration of the course (subject to confirmation by DfE).
+SKE courses are funded by the Department for Education (DfE).
+Those eligible for the course will receive a tax free bursary of £175 per week for the duration of the course (subject to confirmation by DfE).